sstur/nbit/README.md

 ## Examples

-See some quick examples below and bee sure to [check out the live demo](https://stackblitz.com/edit/node-uekcm7?file=src/server.ts).
+See some quick examples below and be sure to [check out the live demo](https://stackblitz.com/edit/node-uekcm7?file=src/server.ts).

 <details open>
     <summary>Bun</summary>